KIZI/EasyMiner-Tests/README.md

 - Bash shell - for Windows users: MinGW (shipped with Git for Windows or standalone) is sufficient
 ## Test execution
 To run tests locally follow these steps:
-- Run tests - execute script.
+- Run tests - execute script:
+```
+./run-tests.sh
+```
 This script will start EasyMiner and run tests in Docker container.
 Test results are exported to folder TestResults, that is shared with Docker (via Docker volume).
 After test execution ends, EasyMiner system is still running (to allow easier investigation of possible test failures).
 If you want to use local Easyminer Docker images, change sources for services in docker-compose.yml
-```
-./run-tests.sh
-```

 - [Optional] Export logs from web application for easier debugging.
 ```
  ./export-web-logs.sh